SEADRILL LIMITED and CONSOLIDATED SUBSIDIARIES (the “Group” or “Seadrill”)

 The purpose of this document is to set out the Group's approach to managing its tax affairs globally.

 The Group’s global tax strategy is to enhance Seadrill Limited’s shareholder value whilst being committed to complying with all relevant tax rules and requirements in all jurisdictions, taking a fair and reasonable approach to tax and operating to a high standard in the sector in which it operates and reflecting a listed status on the Norwegian and US stock exchanges.
-At all times this will comply with Seadrill’s code of conduct, which governs our behaviours and principles.
+At all times, this will comply with Seadrill’s Code of Conduct, which governs our behaviours and principles.

-Approach to Managing Tax risk and establishing good governance
+Approach to managing tax risk and establishing good governance

 Tax risk arises from complex laws and regulations and the interpretation and application of those in relation to complex business and operational circumstances across multiple territories.

-The Group Tax function maintain processes and controls that ensure the integrity of our tax returns and the accurate and timely payment of tax in countries in which we operate.
+The Group Tax function maintains processes and controls that ensure the integrity of our tax returns and the accurate and timely payment of tax in countries in which we operate.
 These are monitored, reviewed and updated to reflect changes in law and business practice.